Jade City by Fonda Lee

 For past reviews, click here.

-Thank you to Orbit for the physical and digital copies in exchange for an honest review.
+Thank you to Orbit for providing an arc in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.